hcn1519/TILSwift/README.md

 ### Nested Enum

 You can use nested enum for complex situation.
 Here is an example.
-You have an edior for writing texts or uploading images.
-You want to set `ContentState` of editor using enum.
+You have an editor for upload texts or images.
+And You want to keep track of your editor by using `ContentState` property.
+In this case, you can use `enum`.
 So your first approach will be like this.

 ```swift
 class Editor {